yuvalmGS/gigaspaces-wiki-jekyll/sbp/mainframe-integration.markdown

 The ability to deploy web services acting as gateways to the data/business logic hosted within GigaSpaces is important.
 This functionality allows every new component or legacy component to interact with the system.
 The GigaSpaces container may run a set of web services, and can scale these dynamically.

 These may be the backbone of the entire system to access backend data and services.
-The web layer can have its own [cache|XAP91:Client Side Caching] running within the web application.
+The web layer can have its own depanlinkcachetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Client+Side+Cachingbelakanglink running within the web application.
 This speeds up access to reused data by having it as part of the application memory address avoiding the need to perform remote access to the IMDG.

 ## Multi-Tenancy